silasg/DSx_Backflush/README.md

 ## Configuration (optional):

+DSx_Backflush provides different configuration options:

-If you want to place the "Backflush" UI element in the top left corner of DSx main screen (for example because you have another plugin running, that needs the space just above the favourite cups) just change the first line from `set ::DSx_BF_alternative_ui 0` to `set ::DSx_BF_alternative_ui 1` and restart the DE1 app.
+- you can place the "Backflush" UI element in the top left corner of DSx main screen (for example because you have another plugin running, that needs the space just above the favourite cups)
+- you can change the label of the UI element in idle and running state
+- you can chose the profile filename to use
+- you can bypass shot history

+All of those configurtaions can be set using a text editor to change (some of) the first five lines in the plugin file.
+For example you can place a "Clean" UI element in the top left corner, that starts the Weber Spring Clean profile and saves it's run in shot history like this:

+    set ::DSx_BF_alternative_ui 1
+    set ::DSx_BF_label_idle "Clean"
+    set ::DSx_BF_label_active "Cleaning ..."
+    set ::DSx_BF_profile_filename "weber_spring_clean"
+    set ::DSx_BF_bypass_shot_history 0

+Default values are:

+    set ::DSx_BF_alternative_ui 0
+    set ::DSx_BF_label_idle "Backflush"
+    set ::DSx_BF_label_active "Backflushing ..."
+    set ::DSx_BF_profile_filename "Backflush"
+    set ::DSx_BF_bypass_shot_history 1

 ## Known issues: